seunggookim/seunggookim.github.io/_news/2025-07-17_musafx-part.md

 - No metallic objects or materials on or in the body;
 - No other contraindications for MRI.

 😃Are you interested?
-You can sign up yourself from [[here]](https://study.ae.mpg.de/de/register/MusicEmotion)!
+You can sign up yourself [[here]](https://study.ae.mpg.de/en/register/MusicEmotion)!